0xPARC/0xparc-intro-book/src/oram.typ

   mem[y]
 }
 ```
 ]
+]
 Therefore, we want to solve the following challenge:

-- #emph[How can we provably hide access patterns while preserving
+#quote[How can we provably hide access patterns while preserving
   efficiency?]

 The solution Signal eventually deployed is an algorithmic technique